-RNNs are similar to regular ANNs in that they predict outputs using a previous weighted state in addition to the weighted inputs.
-As illustrated in Figure 3, RNNs provide both the previous state and inputs to hidden layers, and because they are typically trained using back-propagation, they suffer from vanishing gradient issues, limiting their effectiveness when dealing with large data sets or problems requiring long-term memory.
+RNNs are similar to regular ANNs in that they predict outputs using a combination of weighted inputs, but the inputs are elements in a data sequence and also include a weighted previous state as depicted in Figure 3.
+Introducing the previous state as an input effectively adds a hidden layer for each state.
+Because they are typically trained using back-propagation, the gradient descent must traverse each layer to update the state weights, causing RNNs to suffer from vanishing gradient issues, limiting their effectiveness when dealing with large data sets or problems requiring long-term memory.